Pustrik/Pustrik/README.md

 ## BackEnd Developer

 - From Kharkiv, Ukraine
-- Almost 2 Years Experience in BackEnd Development
+- 1.5 Years Experience in BackEnd Development

 ### 🤝 Connect with me: